A Child and Juvenile Justice In Fort Bend County

 Victims have the right to have their safety taken into consideration before a juvenile is released.
 However, detention hearings may take place before the victim has been contacted.
 You may call the crime victim assistance coordinator for the status of the case and information about victim's rights.

 Some of the youngest, least serious (Class A and Class B Misdemeanor) offenders get a second chance to prove that no further action is needed to prevent future illegal activity.
-Those who succeed in the six-month Deferred Prosecution program avoid a formal court hearing and continued involvement with authorities.
+Those who succeed in the three to six month Deferred Prosecution program avoid a formal court hearing and continued involvement with authorities.
 During that time, the Juvenile must meet certain terms or the case could be referred to the prosecutor's office for subsequent court action.
 Making restitution to the victim or performing community service may be included in the juvenile's deferred prosecution program.